CookethOrg/Cooketh-Flow/README.md

 <p align="center"> Design, collaborate, and streamline your workflows effortlessly. </p>
 <br />
 <br />
-Cooketh Flow is a powerful workflow-building tool designed for teams and individuals to create, visualize, and optimize processes.
-Whether you're mapping out ideas, designing user flows, or organizing tasks, Cooketh Flow makes it easy to build and refine workflows with an intuitive interface.
+Cooketh Flow is an open-source, powerful visual thinking tool designed for teams and individuals to brainstorm, sketch, and organize ideas effortlessly.
+Whether you're mapping out ideas, designing user flows, or organizing tasks, Cooketh Flow provides an intuitive drag-and-drop interface that makes building and refining workflows effortless

 ---